 Film Festival Judging Guide For Experimental Films

 Have you ever wondered what criteria film festivals use to judge the Experimental Film category?
 Our selection process is pretty straight forward and I will explain it in this guide.
-Please email me if you have questions. email@example.com
+Judging Guides for all genres are now available.
+Please email me if you have questions. firstname.lastname@example.org

 Which Film Festivals Use This Guide?

 - Oregon Cinema Arts Film Festival

 - Oregon Scream Week Horror Film Festival *

 - Oregon Short Film Festival

 *Experimental Horror Film Category Only